 Most lunar and some other types of meteorites are breccias – rocks made from fragments of older rocks that have been broken apart and glued back together by impacts on the parent body (asteroid, Moon) of older meteorites.
 The fragments are called clasts.
 Impact breccias typically contain both small mineral clasts and larger lithic clasts, that is, fragments of rock consisting of several to many mineral grains.

 Breccias occur on Earth, too, and some rare ones were produced by the impact of meteorites.
 Most terrestrial breccias, as well as rocks that are not breccias but look like breccias, were produced by other processes such as faulting, sedimentation, and volcanism.
 The photos in the mosaics below were sent to me by persons who wanted to know if the rocks were meteorites.
-None of them have self-evident fusion crusts, so I think, but do not know for certain, that all the rocks are terrestrial.
+None of the rocks have self-evident fusion crusts, so I think, but do not know for certain, that all the rocks are terrestrial.
 Many are sedimentary rocks.
 Several are pyroclastic (volcaniclastic) rocks or porphyritic basalts.
 I have been sent photos of breccia-like “rocks” that I am rather certain were just broken pieces of concrete.

 Some characteristics to look for